keu/docs/astro/manage-organization.md

 ## Bypass single sign-on

-:::warning
+:::caution

 Do not share your single sign-on (SSO) bypass link.
-With an SSO bypass link, anyone with an email and a password can access your Organization.
+With an SSO bypass link, anyone with an email and a password can log in to Astro.
+Astronomer recommends periodically regenerating the link from the **Settings** tab in the Cloud UI.

 :::

 An SSO bypass link allows you to authenticate to an Organization without using SSO.
-This link should be used to access your Organization only when you can't access Astro due to an issue with Astro or your identity provider.
+This link should be used to access your Organization only when you can't access Astro due to an issue your identity provider.

 1. In the Cloud UI, click the **Settings** tab.